Planting & Info Guides | Wildflowers

 Detailed Instructions

 In planning a wildflower meadow or garden, first you need to choose your site and estimate the square footage of the area.
 To find the square footage of any square or rectangular area, simply multiply the length in feet times the width in feet.
 For example, a border 50 feet long and 10 feet wide is 500 sq. ft. in area (50 X 10 = 500).
 For a circle, the area is equal to “pi” r squared, or pi (3.1) times the radius of your circle, squared.
 If your circle is 20 feet across, its radius is half of that or 10 ft.
 So to get the square footage of the circle: 3.1 X 10 X 10 = 310 sq. ft.
 The amount of seed you should plant depends on the flower display you want.
-Most usually want dense or maximum bloom.
-All mixtures are pure wildflower seed, no fillers or grasses.
-The denser you sow your wildflower area with seed, the more you will hold out the weeds and grasses.
-Just be sure not to over seed, so your wildflowers do not compete with themselves for space!
+Most usually want the area to have maximum bloom.
+All mixtures are pure wildflower seed unless stated that they contain grasses or other types of crops.
+You can sow a bit on the denser side to help hold out the weeds and grasses.
+Just be sure not to under or over seed, as under seeding gives a sparser looking area and allows grasses/weeds to work their way in and seeding too densely causes stress as your wildflowers will compete with themselves for space and light making the area generally weaker!

 Our suggestion for coverage is as follows: